 Tips and tricks for long flights in economy class – what to wear and the essentials to take along

 Economy flights can be horrible.
 Cramped seats, unedible food, a crying baby behind you, a half-broken entertainment system or a neighbor stealing all the armrest space sounds familiar?
-Wondering how to survive a long flight like a pro?
 Then this article is written for you.

 I’m going to share 10 essential tips from 30 years of traveling on how to survive a long haul flight like a pro.
 Instead of waiting for that mystical upgrade to business class that is never going to happen, you can employ these tips and tricks to turn 12 hours in hell into something bearable.

 If you ever flew first class, then you know that travelers at the top of the food chain get super exclusive amenity kits.
 While few airlines provide similar swag for their economy guests, nobody ever said you can’t bring your own kit.
 Here is what is in mine:

 - toothbrush & toothpaste (like this dental travel Kit)

 - (ladies might want to bring some make-up)